Introduction

 We spoke about many good progress Kiera has made in 2024.
 However, I like to touch on one major tournament that slipped out of her hands.
 Like all athletes, performances has ups and downs.
 Similarly for Kiera in this year’s JET finals.

 The significance of the singles lost to Mirza was telling because had she beaten her and made it to the semi finals, she will automatically be invited to represent Malaysia to play in the Badminton Asia U17 & U15 Junior Championships 2024 in Chengdu, China.
 This year in particular, ABM do not have U14 players in their Academy.
-Therefore no ABM players were represented for U14 category in this year’s JET Finals.
+Therefore BAM selected top four finishes from the JET Finals to represent the country for U15 category in Chengdu.
 Thus the reason why a good opportunity awaits for those who made it to the semifinals as they get to play in this BWF international tournament automatically (with no selection process) and fully funded by BAM.

 Some insight on Badminton Asia U17 & U15 Junior Championships :